-Foucation is more the single Most important enterprise in This metion; Schools dud colleges must prepare our young people To assume responsibilities and accept challenges. in a world more complex than we have ever-Known.
-If it is to be a world of Greaterapportunity for personal Growth and Fulfillment, every young American must have the education and skills to Find a revvaiding place in it.
-Professional educational ledders, to apply your judgment and energy to a chieving our educational Godls.
-My administration has sought to simplify and consolidate Federal grograms in education.
-This will sever school doministrators à better idea of the level of with a Greater- independence in deciding (2.
-FORD)
+Education is more the state than ever the single Most important enterprise in This metion; Schools dud colleges must prepare our young people To assume responsibilities and accept chillenges. in a world more complex then we have ever-Known.
+IF it is to be a world of Greater-Opportunity For prisonal Growth and Ful Fillment, every young American must have the education and skills to Find a revvarding place in it.
+Runarica looks to you, it's propessional educational ledders, to apply your judgment and energy to a chieving our educational cools.
+My administriction has sought to simplify and consolidate Federal Programs in education.
+This will see school doministrators à better idea of the level of an Frederal Funding available as you prepare.
+(0001-)

-Your- budgets, and it will provide you.

-on the best uses of these resources in your schools.

-I wish you a most productive and stranditing convention, and I pred compident that The nation will benefit from your deliberations.
+ELEGRAM FROM PRESIDENT NIXON Your budgets, and it will provide you. with a Greater- independence in deciding (FORD on the best uses of these resources 14 Oh the best uses of these resources 14 Your schools I wish you a most productive and strangliting COnvention, and I pred compident that The nation will benefit from your deliberations, Bichard Nixon

-Bichard Wixon

-REMARKS BY VICE PRESIDENT GERALD R. FORD

-BEFORE THE AMERICAN ASSOCIATION OF SCHOOL ADMINISTRATORS

-MONDAY NIGHT, FEBRUARY 25, 1974

-AT THE CONVENTION CENTER

-ATLANTIC CITY, NEW JERSEY
+REMARKS BY VICE PRESIDENT GERALD R. FORD BEFORE THE AMERICAN ASSOCIATION OF SCHOOL ADMINISTRATORS MONDAY NIGHT, FEBRUARY 25, 1974 AT THE CONVENTION CENTER ATLANTIC CITY, NEW JERSEY